Groupoid Semidirect Product Fell Bundles I- Actions by Isomorphisms

 In \secref{sec:bundl-prop-acti} we record our conventions for bundles $(T,p,B)$, morphisms of bundles, and pull-backs.
 In \secref{sec:act on bundle} we record our conventions for an action of a groupoid $G$ on a bundle $p:T\to B$, and in \secref{sec:actions} we apply this to actions on Fell bundles over groupoids.

-In \secref{sec:semidirect} we develop a notion of a semidirect product $\sd HG$ of groupoids $H$ and $G$ when $G$ acts on $H$ by isomorphisms.
+In \secref{sec:semidirect} we develop a notion of a semidirect product $\sd HG$ of group\-oids $H$ and $G$ when $G$ acts on $H$ by isomorphisms.
 We then promote this to semidirect-product Fell bundles where $G$ acts on a Fell bundle $p:\AA\to H$ by isomorphisms.

 Finally, in \secref{sec:main} we prove that if $G$ acts on a Fell bundle $p:\AA\to H$ by isomorphisms, then, under a mild assumption involving Haar systems, the $C^*$-algebra $\cs(\sd HG,\sd \AA G)$ of the semidirect-product Fell bundle is isomorphic to the crossed product by an appropriate action of $G$ on the Fell-bundle algebra $\cs(H,\AA)$.